-After chlamydia, vision has become less than cure.
+After chlamydia, vision loss, what to cure.
 How to identify chlamydial conjunctivitis: forms, symptoms, treatment.
 Prevention of chlamydial infection of the organ of vision

-Disease of the organs of vision, in which the mucous membrane is affected by chlamydia, is called chlamydia of the eyes.
-This disease is infectious in nature and is accompanied by many problems, including swelling, redness, rashes.
+A disease of the organs of vision in which the mucous membrane is affected by chlamydia is called ocular chlamydia.
+This disease It is infectious in nature and is accompanied by many problems, including swelling, redness, and rashes.

 The main danger of the disease is late symptoms.
-When a person is diagnosed with ocular chlamydia, doctors are faced with treatment for an already complicated stage, which, although it is possible, will take a long time.
-Treatment is aggravated by possible complications that have arisen during the development of the infection.
+When a person is diagnosed with ocular chlamydia, doctors are faced with treating an already complicated stage, which, although it is possible to cure, will take a lot of time.
+Treatment is aggravated due to possible complications that arise during the development of the infection.

 The cylindrical epithelium is located in the mucous membrane of the eye, and during unfavorable conditions for the health of the body, bacteria awaken and actively multiply.

 The disease has several names used in scientific medicine.
-According to statistics from the World Health Organization, one third of all conjunctivitis is ocular chlamydia.
-Very often, such a disease appears against the background of an already existing conjunctivitis in the presence of an infection.
+According to statistics from the World Health Organization, a third of all conjunctivitis is due to ocular chlamydia.
+Very often, this disease appears against the background of pre-existing conjunctivitis in the presence of infection.

 According to the method of infection and localization of eye damage, chlamydial conjunctivitis has the following forms: